 Some international programs attract an application fee.
-These fees are to be paid when your application is submitted in order for your application to proceed.
+These fees are be paid when you apply to process your application.

 Different programs have different tuition costs.
-Trimester Abroad and Faculty-led Study Programs are run by Deakin or with partner institutions so tuition costs are included in your regular semester fees to Deakin.
+Trimester abroad and faculty-led study programs are run by Deakin or with partner institutions so, tuition costs are included in your regular Deakin semester fees.

-Short Term Partner Programs may or may not be offered at Deakin partner universities and therefore tuition may or may not be included in the program fee charged to you.
-Short Term Partner Programs that have tuition fees charged by the host institution are listed as "Study Abroad" within the Program search.
+Short-term partner programs may or may not be offered at Deakin partner universities and therefore tuition may or may not be included in your program fee.
+Short-term partner programs that have tuition fees charged by the host institution are listed as 'study abroad' within the program search.